Concordium/concordium.github.io/source/shared/net/desktop-wallet/multisig-simple-transfer.rst

 #.
 Select **Send GTU**.

 #.
-Select the relevant proposer.
-You’ll see a list of all the identities that you’re the custodian of.
-When you select an identity, the **Transactions Details** in the left pane are updated with the identity information and the current transaction expiry time.
-You'll be able to change the expiry time later in this process.
-Use the scrollbar if you can't see all the information.
-Select **Continue**.

-#.
 Select the relevant sender account from the list of available accounts, and then select **Continue**.

 #.
 In **Amount**, enter the amount of GTU you want to transfer.
 If the amount you want to transfer including the transfer fee exceeds the amount in your account, you’ll see a message saying **Insufficient funds**.
 This means that there's not enough GTU in the account and you’ll have to change the amount.
 Also, the amount must be greater than zero.
 In the **Transaction details** under **Amount**, you can see the estimated fee.
 Select **Continue**.